GERMAN LANGUAGE AND CULTURE

 100% continuous assessment:

-- Participation in online discussion board on the cultural/linguistic topics of the module 25%
+- 30% Participation in online discussion board on the specific cultural/linguistic themes addressed in the module (5 original posts & 5 comments on peer posts)

 Who can take this Trinity Elective?